secsome/FA2sp/README.md

 ======================= Changes (2022-01-XX RELEASE 1.3.1) ==============================================================================================
 +) Now you can create a map with size up to 255*255
-*) Optimized mouse attached building drawing
++) New ExtConfig: RecentFileLimit = INTEGER, defaults to 6, should be a integer between 4 and 9 *) Optimized mouse attached building drawing
 +) Reimplemented tube generation